George Coghill (American football): Denver Broncos

 Coghill signed with the Denver Broncos in 1997, and won a ring as a member of the Super Bowl XXXII winners, although he was a member of the team’s practice squad and did not play in any regular season games.
 The following year, Coghill played nine regular season games as well as in Super Bowl XXXIII, during which he made a tackle on the opening kickoff and forced a key fumble late in the game, en route to winning a second championship ring.

 Personal

 Coghill is married and has three children: two boys and a girl; his son George Coghill III accepted an offer to play football at Virginia Tech as a preferred walk-on after playing all four years of high school football at Mountain View High School.

-As of 2020 Coghill is the head football coach at his alma mater James Monroe High School in Fredericksburg, Virginia.
+As of 2020 Coghill is the head football coach and is a Teacher at his alma mater James Monroe High School in Fredericksburg, Virginia.